Report on Government Services 2023

 Achievement of foundation skills

 Achievement of foundation skills is a proxy indicator as it measures only a subset of the skills and values needed for a productive and rewarding life.
-Data are sourced from the OECD survey Programme for the International Assessment of Adult Competencies (PIAAC)2 that measures adult skills and competencies for literacy, numeracy and PSTRE.
+Data are sourced from the OECD survey Programme for the International Assessment of Adult Competencies (PIAAC) that measures adult skills and competencies for literacy, numeracy and PSTRE.
 Below level 1 represents the poorest level of skill attainment and level 5 the highest level of skill attainment for literacy and numeracy; level 3 represents the highest level of PSTRE skill attainment.
+The most recent PIAAC data are for 2011-12 and are reported in tables BA.16–18.

 Attainment of qualifications